 You then measure out a small stretch of fabric, pinching where you want it to end and hooking it with a branch or wire.
 You continue this until you reach the bottom of the tree where you hide the ends by wrapping any extra to a branch that’s not visible.

 Then repeat until you’re happy with how it looks.

 You can do this with shorter strips of ribbon, but the effect may vary.

-This is a little different from the other two, rather than using long strands of ribbon, with this one you use shorter strips.
+This style of Christmas tree ribbon decoration is a little different from the other two, rather than using long strands of ribbon, with this one you use shorter strips.

 Because the strands are shorter you can get a little more creative, you can mix ribbons to get different effects.
-From different widths to different colours, it’s all in your hands.
+From different widths to different colours, you can create a striking Christmas tree look.

 Decorating a tree this way could be a fun family activity.
 Whether you just use ribbon or add other ornaments, it can really make your tree feel like your own.

-Although the other ways of decorating a with Christmas tree with ribbon are beautiful, maybe all you need is a pretty bow.
-Whether you want one to top the tree or some smaller ones dotted around, you can DIY them with wire edge ribbon.
+Whether you want one to top the tree or some smaller ones dotted around, you can make the Christmas tree bow at home with wire edge ribbon.